-While it feels like we are right in the middle of voting like our lives depend on it; the truth is that we should always approach voting with such urgency.
+While it feels these days like we are perpetually in the middle of voting like our lives depend on it (when does one cycle end and the other begin?!); the truth is that we should always approach voting with such urgency.
 And maybe at different times, and for different reasons, you have felt passionate about voting.
 But sadly many don’t.
 Even the palpable energy felt during the 2016 presidential election only translated to half of eligible voters actually showing up.
 For entrepreneur Sara Berliner voting has always been a sacred right; but now more than ever she hopes we ‘Vote Like a Mother.’
 Because for every single one of us…male, female, young, old, parent or not; that fierce mama bear trope may just be the secret to saving our democracy.

 We caught wind of Sara’s fantastic catchy slogan-bearing tee shirts on Instagram and needed to hear more.
 And of course, we were not surprised to find that Vote Like a Mother (VLAM) was a well-run, energizing, side-hustle for this impressive entrepreneur, mother and activist.
 And Sara has a lot to teach us about activating our communities.
 So we sat down with Sara to hear more.